How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Method

 \paragraph{Objective} A practical way to minimize the number of non-zeros predicted by $g$ is minimizing the $L_0$ `norm'.\footnote{$L_0$, denoted $\|z \|_0$ and defined as $\#(i|z_i \neq 0)$, is the number of non-zeros entries in a vector.
 Contrary to $L_1$ or $L_2$, $L_0$ is not a homogeneous function and, thus, not a proper norm.
-Contemporary literature, however, with some abuse of terminology, refers to it as a norm and we do so as well to avoid confusion.} Thus, our $\gL_0$ loss is defined as the number of positions that are not masked:
+However, contemporary literature refers to it as a norm, and we do so as well to avoid confusion.} Thus, our $\gL_0$ loss is defined as the total number of positions that are not masked:

-where $\mathbf{1}$ is the indicator function.
+where $\mathbf{1}(\cdot)$ is the indicator function.
 We minimize $\gL_0$ for all data-points in the dataset $\gD$ subject to a constraint that predictions from masked inputs have to be similar to the original model predictions:

-where $\hat y = f(\hat x; \theta)$ and $y = f(x;\theta)$.
+where $\hat y = f(\hat x)$, $y = f(x)$, and the margin $m \in \R_{>0}$ is a hyperparameter.
 Since non-linear constrained optimisation is generally intractable, we employ Lagrangian relaxation~\citep{boyd2004convex} optimizing instead

-where $\lambda \in \R_{\geq 0}$ is the positive Lagrangian multiplier.
-Although Lagrangian relaxation allows a practical approach to constrained optimization, this objective is not differentiable with respect to $\phi$ and $b$, and thus standard stochastic gradient descent methods cannot be employed.
-That is because i) $L_0$ is non-differentiable, and ii) to have $g(\cdot; \phi)$ output binary masks we need a non-differentiable output activation such as the step function.